keptn/keptn.github.io/CONTRIBUTING.md

 We use standard markdown syntax to author the documentation.
 See the [Markdown Guide](https://www.markdownguide.org/) for information.

+## Syntax of cross-references

-Note that we have implemented Site Engine Optimization (SEO) for the Keptn documentation.
+We have implemented Site Engine Optimization (SEO) for the Keptn documentation.
 This has some ramifications:

 * Cross-references to a page (usually a source file itself) must use a trailing slash.